kythonlk/vue-bookstore/README.md

 # vue-project

-This template should help get you started developing with Vue 3 in Vite.
+This Book-store web-application developed with Vue 3 in Vite.There have resuable commponent to each Section

 ## Recommended IDE Setup